-Shreveport volunteers work to build 'wish' tree house for young cancer patient
+Shreveport volunteers build Make-A-Wish treehouse for young cancer patient

 "We were in Memphis for about six months fighting this cancer and they had a lot of playgrounds where he loved playing while he was a little bit healthier," said David Meier, Logan's dad.
 "With COVID-19, you can't go out to playgrounds anymore, so here he'll have his own little playground."

-"It's just going to be one of the best wishes i've ever granted," said Laurent.
+"It's just going to be one of the best wishes I've ever granted," said Laurent.

 When it's all said and done, the two-story treehouse will include a twisty slide, metal roof and rock climbing wall.
 To make it happen, Make-A-Wish called the professionals from Thrash Construction Services.